 The Bee College will rotate each year with the South Florida Bee College, so the Panhandle Bee College will be back in this region in 2020.
 In the meantime, the UF/IFAS Beekeeping in the Panhandle Team will continue to provide local educational beekeeping programs such as the annual Workshop and Trade-show in Chipley, FL.
 If you are interested in learning more about managing honeybees or native pollinators, please contact your local UF/IFAS Extension County Office for more information, or see the following links:

 Thank you also to the presenters: Dr. Xavier Martini; Dr. Pete Andersen; and Dr. Tripti Vashisth!
 A special thanks goes out the Cherokee Satsumas for hosting the event!
 Whether you attended the workshop, or missed it and need a refresher, their presentations provided the most current information on a variety of important topics.
 The presentations and additional information are now available online!
 Please use the following link to our website to access printer-friendly PDF copies of the information the speakers presented at the 2018 Panhandle Satsuma Workshop.

 Monitoring Psyllid Populations Video to actually hear the speaker

 Contact your local Extension Agent, if you need additional information on these or other topics related to satsuma production.

-A special thanks goes to our sponsors for making the workshop possible, and for their continued support of the budding Cold-Hardy Citrus Industry, and the Jackson County Extension Service!
+A special thanks goes to our sponsors for making the workshop possible and for their continued support of the Jackson County Extension Office!